Torsion of $\mathbb Q$-curves over number fields of small odd prime degree: Introduction

 \begin{theorem} Let $p$ be a prime number.
 If a group $T$ appears as the torsion subgroup of some elliptic curve over a number field of degree $p$ which is $\overline \Q$-isogenous to an elliptic curve with rational $j$-invariant, then $T$ also appears as the torsion subgroup of some elliptic curve over a number field of degree $p$ with rational $j$-invariant. \end{theorem}

 \begin{remark} Under our definition, CM elliptic curves are also $\Q$-curves.
-Some authors exclude CM curves from the definition of $\Q$-curves, but we will not do that.
-In any case, the main results of this paper stay the same regardless of the chosen convention.
 In \cite{CMcase}, Clark, Corn, Rice and Stankewicz classified torsion of CM elliptic curves over number fields of degree at most $13$.
 They proved that groups which occur as torsion subgroups of CM curves over cubic fields are those from \Cref{mazur} along with $\Z/9\Z$ and $\Z/14\Z$.
 Over quintic fields, the only new group which appears is $\Z/11\Z$.
 Over septic fields, no new groups appear.
 In the rest of this article, we only focus on non-CM elliptic curves. \end{remark}

 \begin{remark} Some of the proofs in this paper were aided by the computer algebra system Magma.
 The auxiliary code is available in the following GitHub repository:

 \end{remark}

 The paper is structured as follows.
 In \Cref{generalities}, we list some general helpful results that will be used throughout the paper.
 In particular, we explicitly spell out the connection between the images of Galois representations of isogenous elliptic curves.